Design Challenge Nonprofit Agencies

-The SourceAmerica Design Challenge is a national competition which teams high school and college teams with nonprofit agencies that employ individuals with significant disabilities.
-The goal of the Design Challenge is to support people with disabilities by creating assistive technology to increase worker productivity.
+The SourceAmerica Design Challenge is a national competition that pairs high school and college student teams with nonprofit agencies employing individuals with disabilities.
+The goal is to improve the lives of people with disabilities by creating assistive technology to increase productivity in the workplace.

-Over the years, the SourceAmerica Design Challenge has had tremendous outcomes and benefits for all of those involved—nonprofit agencies, employees, students and local schools.
+Over the years, the SourceAmerica Design Challenge has led to tremendous outcomes and benefits for all involved—nonprofit agencies, employees, students and local schools.

-Once the nonprofit agency identifies and explains their workplace problem or opportunity, the students and coaches get to work.
+Once the nonprofit agency identifies and explains its workplace obstacle or opportunity for improvement, the students and coaches get to work.
 Employees with disabilities then reap the benefits.
-It all starts with a small commitment from you to provide a supportive environment.

-It's clearly a win-win for all who participate, but don't take our word for it.
-Previously participating nonprofit agencies have experienced an array of benefits that may include:
+It's a win-win for all who participate but don't take our word for it.
+Previously participating nonprofit agencies have experienced an array of benefits that include:

 - Improved worker productivity

 - Ability to perform a new line of business

 - Increased visibility in the community via local media coverage